-Getting your blood pressure checked is simply a routine we’ve come to expect during checkups to make sure our healthy hearts are effortlessly pumping blood like they’re supposed to.
+Getting your blood pressure checked is simply a routine procedure to be sure your heart is effortlessly pumping blood like it’s supposed to.
 But if your doctor is only checking one arm, you could be at higher risk for heart attack, stroke or sudden death and not even know.

 I know… it’s a lot to take.
 Especially considering that we’ve already told you about a review of 74 studies that cast doubt on the accuracy of the popular cuff method…